mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token.md

 ### To subscribe to the Groove Music API
 1. Visit <https://developer.microsoft.com/groove>.
-2. Click **Sign In** in the upper right corner.
+2. Click <strong>Sign In</strong> in the upper right corner.
    ![Dev Center Signin]

 3. Register with the Microsoft account of your choice.
    If you don't have a Microsoft Account, you'll need to create a new one.
    ![Dev Center Signin Account]
-4. On <https://developer.microsoft.com/groove>, click the **Sign up** link ![Groove Dev Center] or visit <https://developer.microsoft.com/dashboard/groove>.
+4. On <https://developer.microsoft.com/groove>, click the <strong>Sign up</strong> link ![Groove Dev Center] or visit <https://developer.microsoft.com/dashboard/groove>.

 5. Fill in the correct details about you carefully - we'll need your valid email address to contact you. ![Groove signup]